Skip to main content

 • A time-limited induction package might include intensive English language teaching, support with navigating the school building and understanding routines, meeting and developing a relationship with key staff members, being introduced to a buddy (either a student who speaks the same first language, who shares a common interest or would be a positive role model).

-• When not partaking in time-limited induction activities, UASC benefit from accessing mainstream lessons.
-Learners tend to do better when learning alongside students who can provide good linguistic and behavioural models (i.e. do not automatically place UASC in SEND or low ability classes without an appropriate assessment and rationale).
+• When not partaking in time-limited induction activities, UCiC benefit from accessing mainstream lessons.
+Learners tend to do better when learning alongside students who can provide good linguistic and behavioural models (i.e. do not automatically place UCiC in SEND or low ability classes without an appropriate assessment and rationale).

 • Create a team around the child and ensure that the young person has met the people in their team.